MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/Plan-user-accounts-for-your-Windows-MultiPoint-Server-2012-environment.md

 > [!IMPORTANT]
 > It is important to understand that when users share a user account, either one per server or one per station, files saved on the server – even files saved in My Documents \- are not private.
 Any user who logs on with the account has access to those files.
 When you use one account per station, if a user saves files to My Documents on one station, the user does not have access to those files on a different station.
 The same occurs when logging on to different MultiPoint Server computers.

 To enable users to access their files from any station, you can use a file server, create a file share for each user account, or let users store their personal documents on a USB flash drive or other private storage device.
-Individual USB flash drives enable individual users to store private documents even if they are sharing a user account in MultiPoint Server.
+Individual USB flash drives enable individual users to store private documents even if they are sharing a user account on a MultiPoint server.